valeoai/obsnet/README.md

     |    ├── evaluation.py                          <- test and evaluation
     |    ├── README.md                              <- me :)
     |    └── main.py                                <- main

+## Abstract
+In this paper, we propose a new method, named Observer Network, for OOD and error detection for semantic segmentation.
+We separate the segmentation and the error prediction by using a dedicated network to the later task, keeping the segmentation network unchanged.
+We trigger failures of the Segmentation Network by applying Local Adversarial Attacks (LAA) on the input image during training.
+These images serve as proxy OOD to train the observer.
+We show that our method is fast, accurate and memory efficient on three different datasets and compare against multiple baselines.

 ### Usage